galenhuntington/g56/README.md

 The input `Hello, world!` (as bytes) is length 13, so it will be encoded in three chunks, with the last padded with two zero bytes.
-Plugging into the above formula, we get the integers:
+Plugging into the above formula, we get the integers

 ```
 477826981519; 291424773082; 715717764608.
 ```

 We then write these in base 56.
 The last number, for example, becomes `PBZE800`.
-We assemble the three blocks, and remove the two `0`s on the end, to yield the final encoding:
+We assemble the three blocks, and remove the two `0`s from the end, to yield the final encoding:

 ```
 FTbpRez9R8v9x2PBZE8
 ```

-The G56 encoding of the first 256 bits of π in binary:
+As another example, here is the G56 encoding of the first 256 fractional bits of π:

 ```
 7kEndAMbwHbRgRWad1S23Eer3x0b8sfMJZ8A0x9W5NPCt